ElvisOmbiro/Jiongeleshe-Blog-Platform/README.md

 - **models**: Defines the data models for the application, including `post.js` and `user.js`, which outline the structure of the data stored in MongoDB.
 - **routes**: Manages the application routing, with `admin.js` handling admin-specific routes and `main.js` dealing with the public-facing routes.

+Clone the repository

+Install dependencies: Make sure you have Node.js and npm installed.
+Then run npm install

+Connect to MongoDB: Ensure you have a MongoDB database set up.
+You can use MongoDB Atlas for a cloud-based solution.